 There are typically face and leg markings, but Paint and Pintos can have white markings on their bodies as well.
 To learn more about paint horse colors and patterns, be sure to check out the Complete Guide To Horse Coat Colors & Patterns: FAQ’S Included.

 There are also other markings that are not white, such as on a Dun horse, which has a dark dorsal stripe going down the back, stripes on the legs, and more.
-If you want to learn more about Dun horse markings you can check out my blog post Learn 10 Facts, Differences & Color Shades between Buckskin & Dun Horses.
+If you want to learn more about Dun horse markings, you can check out my blog post: Learn 10 Facts, Differences & Color Shades between Buckskin & Dun Horses.

 Look below to see the chart with drawings of different leg and face markings.
-Then below the chart you can read the descriptions for each of the markings to learn a little bit more about what makes them that specific markings.
+Then below the chart you can read the descriptions for each of the markings to learn a little bit more about what makes them those specific markings.

 Horse Face And Leg Markings Chart

 Horse Face Markings

 Face marking terms describe where the marking is and the shape of the marking.
 Sometimes a horse may have two or three distinct facial markings, which would be a combination.
 Facial markings can also be irregular in shape.

 Some horses with a white marking around the eye have blue eyes.
 However, this is only sometimes and not always the case.